Deep-Learning-for-Keyphrase/transformerkp/README.md

-# dlkp
+# transformerkp
-Deep learning library for keyphrase extraction and generation
+Deep learning library for transformer-based keyphrase extraction and generation